-The Companyøs financial instruments consist of cash, trade and other receivables, equity investment, accounts payable and accrued liabilities and convertible debentures.
+The Companyøs financial instruments consist of cash, trade and other receivables, equity investment, accounts payable and accrued liabilities, long-term debt and convertible debentures.
 Management does not believe that these financial instruments expose the Company to any significant interest, currency or credit risks.